Introduction & key definitions

 The other method and more common from an alcohol production point of view is the anaerobic respiration (fermentation) of glucose, producing carbon dioxide and ethanol.
 The yield of ethanol is low but this brewing method is more sustainable as glucose comes from plant material, whereas ethene is usually generated from crude oil.

-The alcohol functional group is represented by where R is a generic group, usually representing an alkyl (alkane) chain: .
+The alcohol functional group is represented by where R is a generic group beginning with a carbon atom, usually representing an alkyl (alkane) chain: .
 The naming system for the first two members of the homologous series is fairly standard:

 but we need to classify alcohols into different types when we get to 3 carbons:

 A third classification comes in when we look at an isomer of butanol: